Night at the Museum: Battle of the Smithsonian: Development

 Writers Robert Ben Garant and Thomas Lennon confirmed to Dark Horizons that they were writing a sequel to Night at the Museum, originally with the tentative title Another Night at the Museum.
 The writers said, "There'll be existing characters and plenty of new ones."

-20th Century Fox announced that the sequel Night at the Museum: Battle of the Smithsonian would be released during Memorial Day weekend in 2009.
-Ben Stiller, Owen Wilson, Steve Coogan, Ricky Gervais, Patrick Gallagher, Jake Cherry, Rami Malek, Mizuo Peck, Brad Garrett and Robin Williams would return for the sequel, with Shawn Levy returning as director.
+20th Century Fox announced that the sequel Night at the Museum: Battle of the Smithsonian would be released during the Memorial Day weekend in 2009.
+Ben Stiller would return for the sequel, with Shawn Levy returning as director.

 Filming

-The film was filmed mostly in Vancouver and Montreal, with some scenes filmed inside the Smithsonian in Washington, D.C.
-A scene was shot at the Lincoln Memorial the night of May 21, 2008.
-Scenes were also shot at the American Museum of Natural History in New York on August 18 and 20, 2008.
+The film was filmed in Vancouver and Montreal, with select scenes filmed inside the Smithsonian in Washington, D.C.
+A scene was shot at the Lincoln Memorial on the night of May 21, 2008.
+Scenes were also shot at the American Museum of Natural History in New York City on August 18 and 20, 2008.

-The trailer was released with Bedtime Stories, Yes Man and Marley & Me in December 2008.
+The trailer was released with Bedtime Stories, Yes Man and Marley & Me (also starring Owen Wilson) in December 2008.
 The trailer accompanied the film Bride Wars in January, The Pink Panther 2 in February, and Dragonball Evolution in April 2009.
 The film was also promoted as an opening skit on American Idol, where a replica of the American Idol judge seats are being held at the real Smithsonian Institution.

 Night at the Museum label on the Wright Flyer exhibit in the National Air and Space Museum.

 Filmmakers lent the Smithsonian Institution props used in the movie that were displayed in the Smithsonian Castle, including the pile of artifacts featured in the film.
 The Smithsonian also made a brochure available online and at museum visitor service desks outlining where to find artifacts.

 In 2009, numerous artifacts that inspired the film were on display at Smithsonian Museums along the National Mall.
 Many of the artifacts were labeled with "Night at the Museum" logos.
 Gift shops at the Smithsonian also sold a replica of the Einstein bobblehead, created specifically as a tie-in to the film.